-I never thought I’d be one to have a favourite bus company while travelling around Asia, but lo and behold, it appears I do.
+I never thought I’d be one to have a favorite bus company while travelling around Asia, but lo and behold, it appears I do.

 Giant Ibis have now secured their place as my favorite bus company and I’m happy to travel with them time and again.
 Our most recent excursion with Giant Ibis was from Kampot to Phnom Penh in Cambodia.

 At 7:45 am, we made the short 15-minute walk from our homestay in Kampot to the Giant Ibis Bus office.
 The office is down a little street, just opposite the river, so it’s really easy to find.

 When we arrived, I showed the Giant Ibis staff member our confirmation email and she gave us little paper tags to attach to our backpacks.
 We sat and waited inside the office as it was already so hot outside, despite it only being 8:00 am.
 There’s also free Wi-Fi inside the office which is just one of the many things I like about Giant Ibis.

 Once all the passengers travelling to Phnom Penh had arrived at the Giant Ibis office, we began boarding the bus at 8:20 am.
 This was a very good start as usually you don’t start getting on the bus until the scheduled departure time, so I was full of hope that we’d actually set off on time!

 This particular Giant Ibis bus was huge so there was plenty of room for everyone on board.
 There was also sufficient legroom, so even though it was only a four hour journey to Phnom Penh, it was still nice to be able to stretch our legs out and relax.